izaqyos/izaqyos/README.md

-- 👋 Hi, I’m @izaqyos
+# Bio
-- 👀 I’m interested in programming, design, architecture
+- 👋 Hi, I’m @izaqyos - I've been passionante about programming since about forever
-- 🌱 I’m currently learning nodejs design patterns, advance python
+- 👀 Many projects, companies and different langauges and frameworks.
+Ranging from C, C++ Networking and Health realated to Java and NodeJS for cloud dev

 <!---